yuehanwang17mcp/big-data-spring2018/github_instructions/Part1_IntroGitAndGithub.md

 You will then have to authenticate by typing your Github username and password.
 This will push our master branch to Github and sync our files.

 Navigate to your Github page and check out your ‘username.github.io’ repository.
 You should see your files and modifications!
+But that's not all!
+Because we've named this repo according to the very special .github.io syntax, we've simultaneously created a live website.
+Open a browser and navigate to http://<yourusername>.github.io

+Congrats!
+You created your first Github repo, created a new website in the process, and learned the basic Github workflow!
 Wash, rinse, and repeat (and repeat, and repeat, and repeat).

 ## Speaking of Repeating...
 Credential Management

 While it's great that Github wants to keep you secure, it can also be kind of a pain to enter your credentials every time you push changes to your remote repository.
-Lucky for us, Git provides a number of built-in ways to store your credentials for later use.
+Luckily, Git provides a number of built-in ways to store your credentials for later use.
 You can do some reading on these [here](https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage) if you'd like, but I recommend the 'cache' method.
 This method stores credentials in memory, not on your hard disk, and they are purged after a given period of time.
 Other methods require that you store your credentials in plain-text files on your hard drive---not exactly secure.

-To prevent Github from asking for your credentials for 30 minutes, enter the following command from either Terminal or Git Bash:
+To prevent Github from asking for your credentials for 30 minutes after they are entered, type the following command from either Terminal or Git Bash:

 ```sh
 git config --global credential.helper 'cache --timout=1800'